Radio simulators are used to teach and examine the course. The exam also includes a short written test.

 Please be aware, if you hold the ‘old’ VHF licence (pre-1999) you need to upgrade your qualification if you purchase new equipment.

-(please note that you must now register and pay this examination fee online with the RYA prior to attending your course.
-The RYA will then send you an exam report form with a barcode on it.
-This can then be completed by the assessor on the day of your actual exam).
+N.B.
+You must now register and pay this RYA examination fee online to the RYA prior to attending your course.
+The RYA will then send you an exam report form with a barcode on it. you will need to print this out and bring it with you on your course.
+This will be completed by the assessor on the day of your actual exam.

 Included in your course fee: